-Year of the Sea
+Year of the sea

 2018 is Wales’s Year of the Sea – there’s no better time to discover this natural playground, which dishes up some of the country’s most tasty delicacies and has enough castles-with-sea-views to give your Instagram account a proper workout.

-A captivating capital
+A vibrant capital

-Thanks to new direct flights into Cardiff from Australia, it’s even easier to catch a rugby match at the atmospheric Principality Stadium, wind through the shopping arcades picking up treasures and take in a gig at hip side-street venues.
+With direct flights into Cardiff from Australia, it’s even easier to catch a rugby match at the atmospheric Principality Stadium, wind through the shopping arcades picking up treasures and take in a gig at hip side-street venues.